Inspired by practice, backed by research

 Evaluation criteria and quantitative analysis

-Iterative item refinement and qualitative feedback
+Iterative question refinement and qualitative feedback

 To learn more, download the TeamHive 360 validation report by the University of Newcastle.